 Modifying Your Insurance Accordingly

-How your insurance needs change will depend on the modifications, and there are some modifications your agent may actually recommend.
+How your Car Insurance coverage needs change will depend on the car modifications, and there are some modifications your agent may actually recommend.
 For example, if you decide to install a Tracking device in your car, it may lower your insurance rates because it will reduce the chance of theft.
 Plus, if your car is stolen, it is easier to recover, meaning your insurer is exposed to less risk.

 Looking for auto coverage for your unique needs?
 Contact AIS, a California auto insurance agency.
 Tell us what you need, and we’ll help you find the best coverage for your vehicle.